sathomas/jsDataV.is/src/text/apB/02-modelsviews.md

 > In the interest of brevity, we're cheating a little with the code above because it converts the <span class="smcp">UTC</span> timestamp to the local time zone of the browser.
 It would probably be more correct to convert it to the time zone for the run, which Nike+ provides in the data.

 Next up is the run's duration.
 It's doubtful that we need to show the fractions of seconds that Nike+ includes, so let's simply drop them from the attribute.
-(It would be more precise to round up or down, but assuming our users are Olympic athletes in training, a second here or there won't matter.
+(It would be more precise to round up or down, but assuming our users are not Olympic athletes in training, a second here or there won't matter.
 Besides, Nike+ seems to always record these sub-second durations as ".000" anyway.)

 ``` {.javascript .numberLines}
 run.duration = this.model.get("metricSummary").duration.split(".")[0];